Dubai property market 2025

 Supply Pipeline

-Developer focus shifting toward affordable and mid-range properties alongside luxury offerings
+2. Developer focus shifting toward affordable and mid-range properties alongside luxury offerings.

 Major Developer Activity:

-2. Nakheel: Palm Jebel Ali revival with beachfront villas and ultra-luxury hospitality
+2. Nakheel: Palm Jebel Ali revival with beachfront villas.

-3. DAMAC: Extensive launches with flexible payment plans
+3. DAMAC: Extensive launches with highly flexible payment plans.

-4. Binghatti: Rapid expansion across multiple price segments
+4. Binghatti: Rapid expansion across multiple distinct price segments.

-5. Sobha Realty, Ellington Properties, Dubai Properties: Continued project diversification
+5. Sobha Realty & Ellington Properties: Continued luxury project diversification.

 For End Users

-2. Mid-tier apartments (JVC, Dubai South, Al Furjan): Balanced affordability and quality
+2. Mid-tier apartments: (JVC, Dubai South, Al Furjan) offer balanced affordability and quality.

 For Investors